stfc/PSyclone/doc/developer_guide/psy_data.rst

 .. method:: PreDeclareVariable(this, name, value)

-    This method is called for each variable that will be written before or after the user instrumented region.
+    This method is called for each variable that will be written before or after the user-instrumented region.
 If a variable is written both before and after the region, the transformations will add two calls to ``PreDeclareVariable`` (it can be useful to provide a variable using a different name before and after,